google/ci_edit/readme.md

 There are more, but you probably get the idea.
 These common controls are not common in command line editors.

-So, what if you like to edit a file in the terminal window but don't want to recall how to save or quit in an unfamiliar editor?
+So, what if you'd like to edit a file in the terminal window but don't want to recall how to save or quit in an unfamiliar editor?
 This is where ci_edit shines, because ci_edit does support those familiar key sequences.
 You already know how to save in ci_edit, it's ctrl+s.
 Simple.